mariolinguito/codingadventures/content/blog/sqlserver-drupal-lando/index.md

 MSSQL_DBLOG=drupal10_Log
 ```

+You can change them and add your env variables based on your needs and your application.

 ### Initializing the database with BAK:

 In the folder called **init**,we can put a BAK file that we want to import during the Lando bootstrap of the project [of course, we need to set some variables to make this, and in particular the **MSSQL_DBDATA** and **MSSQL_DBLOG** if necessary].